Sure, drivers are cool. We all like buying the latest and greatest driver to add a couple of yards to our tee shots.

 You want to score better, right?
 Well, consider a more forgiving fairway wood like the Ping G400 SFT.
-The SFT stands for Shutup Freaking Trevor.
+The SFT stands for Shutup Freaking Trevor, I can definitely hit this green from 260 yards out.
 Wait no, I mean straight flight technology.
 This is basically a club for those that slice the ball or have trouble getting the ball in the air.

 The weight it based more in the heel of the club, meaning that you don’t have to actively turn the club face over to square the face at impact.
 This is great for those that hit lots of pushes or slices.
 The weight is also distributed low and behind the face, resulting in higher launch angles.
 I used to struggle with getting my three woods more than a few feet above the ground, so this would have been a great club for me back then.

 I’ll update this post throughout 2019 to include the new releases.
 Let me know in the comments below which bad joke in this article was your favorite!